 Fire Rescue Units are split into three types, each providing a unique response capability:

 There are five of these based across London.
 They provide our urban search and rescue, rope rescue and water rescue capabilities (they are equipped with a boat).
 As a result, they are an extremely versatile asset, responding to major building collapses, terrorist related building collapses, rescue from difficult/high structures and rescue from the Thames and other waterways.

 There are five of these based across London.
 They provide a specialist response to hazardous materials incidents, water rescue (they are also equipped with a boat) and animal rescue incidents.

 There are four of these with a specialist rope rescue capability.
 In particular, they respond to the increasing number of incidents involving urban explorers or people threatening to jump from high structures.

 All three types of Fire Rescue Unit also provide a core set of specialist skills, including difficult access, heavy cutting and extended duration breathing apparatus capabilities.
 The heavy cutting capability is particularly important in supporting some of the road traffic collisions London Fire Brigade attends.
 The other capabilities help us make an effective response to incidents in the increasingly complex high-rise and subterranean environment.

-London Fire Brigade has statutory duties under the Civil Contingencies Act to ensure that appropriate arrangements are in place to respond to emergencies including:
+London Fire Brigade does not have a statutory requirement to respond to floods, however it does have statutory duties under the Civil Contingencies Act to ensure that appropriate arrangements are in place to respond to emergencies including: